Are you ready? Critical changes coming to the CDL/CLP-driver medical certification process

 - CDL/CLP drivers: Must continue to self-certify their driving tier (interstate or intrastate) and whether they need to be medically certified (Excepted/Non-excepted) when they apply for a new, renewed, or upgraded CDL/CLP.

-There are a few things the FMCSA needs to clarify before June 23rd:
+FMCSA needs to clarify the following before June 23rd:

 - Updated timeframe for MVRs in the DQ file: Currently, there is a 15-day window to place a CDL MVR in the DQ file.
 After June 23rd, this time will be shorter, but we don't know how much shorter.